COLE: A Column-based Learned Storage for Blockchain Systems: Evaluation

 \subsubsection{Baselines}

 We compare COLE with the following baselines: \begin{itemize} \item \textsf{MPT}: It is used by Ethereum to index the blockchain storage.
-The structure is made persistent as mentioned in \cref{sec:intro}. \item \textsf{LIPP}: It applies LIPP~\cite{wu2021updatable}, the state-of-the-art learned index supporting \emph{in-place} data writes, to the blockchain storage without our column-based design. \textsf{LIPP} retains the existing node persistence strategy to support provenance queries. \item \textsf{Column-based Merkle Index (CMI)}: \cheng{It follows our column-based design but using traditional Merkle indexes instead of the learned index.} It adopts a two-level structure.
+The structure is made persistent as mentioned in \cref{sec:intro}. \item \textsf{LIPP}: It applies LIPP~\cite{wu2021updatable}, the state-of-the-art learned index supporting \emph{in-place} data writes, to the blockchain storage without our column-based design. \textsf{LIPP} retains the node persistence strategy to support provenance queries. \item \textsf{Column-based Merkle Index (CMI)}: It uses the column-based design with traditional Merkle indexes rather than the learned index.
+It adopts a two-level structure.
 The upper index is a non-persistent MPT whose key is the state address and the value is the root hash of the lower index.
-The lower index of each state follows the column-based design to contiguously store the state's historical values using an MB-tree~\cite{li2006dynamic}. \end{itemize}
+The lower index follows the column-based design, using an MB-tree to store the state's historical values in a contiguous fashion~\cite{li2006dynamic}. \end{itemize}